SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 # Pattern: Islands

-- Also called "Islands Architecture"
+- Also called "Islands Architecture" (sorry!)
 - Small, focused chunks of interactivity
 - Pre-/server-rendered markup is progressively enhanced with client-side JavaScript
 - Scripts can be requested and run independently
   - Pattern: Progressive hydration
 - Successor to Plugins pattern
-- Status: Developing
+- Current status: Developing

 <!--
+- I'm sorry about the naming confusion here
+- I think the idea of islands better fits as a pattern
+  - Especially because it can be used in multiple architectures
 - Astro is a framework designed for islands
 - Enables you to create sites with any JavaScript framework
 - Provides client directives to components that allow you to configure when an island hydrates